 The University recognizes that the capstone teaching internship experience is a full-time responsibility; therefore, other than the internship courses, interns are not permitted to enroll in other university/college courses, including correspondence, web, distance learning, or courses at other universities or colleges.
-In addition, the University does not permit interns to work full-time while you are a capstone teacher intern.
+In addition, the University does not permit interns to work full-time while they are a capstone teacher intern.
+Master of Arts in Teaching (MAT) interns may have a paid internship as the Teacher of Record.